 Recorded Music NZ’s right to licence New Zealand businesses for the playing of sound recordings in public is conferred both under the Copyright Act 1994 and its various contractual agreements with a substantial number of Recording Artists and Master Rights Holders and international Master Rights Holders (Recorded Music NZ’s Members).

 It appears Recorded Music NZ has a monopoly on music licensing Is this true?

 As mentioned, this blanket licence is not the only way music users can obtain permission from these labels and artists.
-Those using our Members’ music are free to approach them all direct and negotiate individual licence fees for the repertoire of recordings you wish to play.
+Those using our members’ music are free to approach them directly and negotiate individual licence fees for the repertoire of recordings you wish to play.